 The clients themselves are not vastly experienced gardeners, but are enthusiastic about learning and developing their skills.

-Walking the garden, taking photos and absorbing in the space, two things were clear to me: one) the garden as it currently stands can be viewed for the most part from the rear terrace without having to step a single foot into the garden and two) the relatively modern block house and adjoining traditional stone dovecote are in juxtaposition with one another and this dynamic should also be reflected in the garden.
+Walking the garden, taking photos and absorbing the space, two things were clear to me from the outset: one) the garden could be viewed for the most part from the rear terrace without having to step a single foot into the garden and two) the relatively modern block house and adjoining traditional stone dovecote are in juxtaposition with one another and this dynamic should also be reflected in the garden.

 The garden takes some aspects of more traditional english structuring ideas and juxtaposes them with modern materials, planting choices and maintenance regimes.

-The old dovecote building, which has been transformed into a home office, will be used by the clients for a significant proportion of the day and is thus deserving of its own unique view of the garden.
-A long walk has been created flanked by 8 oak ‘arch’ways clothed in roses and is terminated by a bench at its far end.
+The old dovecote building is used by the clients for a significant proportion of the day and is thus deserving of its own unique view of the garden.
+A ‘long walk’ out into the garden has been created in brick and corten steel, flanked by 8 oak ‘arch’ways clothed in white climbing roses and surrounded by two beds of white flowered perennials.
 The softer and more traditional planting in this part of the garden will be defined and separated from the rest of the garden by an ornamental grass ‘hedge’.
-These grasses en masse will add movement and texture to the garden and represent the transition from the gardened section to the more laissez-faire, naturalised part of the garden.
+These grasses en masse will add movement and texture to the garden and represent the transition from the more traditional, gardened, section of the garden to the more laissez-faire, naturalised part.

 A stone’s throw from the property runs the Charente river along the western boundary of the commune.
-A simplified, stylised and inverted and rotated version of the river’s course is used as the basis for the mown path that flows through the meadow spaces.
+A simplified, stylised and inverted and rotated version of the river’s course is used as the basis for the mown path that intersects the meadow spaces, which are planted with various native and near-native species.

 Planting that encompasses the meadow seating and pool areas allows the clients to become immersed in the planting itself, rather than be simply observers from afar.
-Additional trees and shrubs will be added to blur and block unwanted views beyond the garden.
-Planting includes a strong use of natives and near natives, to include Pinus sylvestris, Amelanchier ovalis, Cercis siliquastrum, Stipa gigantea, Euphorbia, herbaceous Salvias and many others.
-The shadier, woodland area of the garden is to be predominantly white flowered.
+Additional trees and shrubs have been added, and will continue to be added over the course of the project, to blur and block unwanted views beyond the garden and replace those ailing plants that have unfortunately had to be removed.
+Planting includes a strong use of natives and near-natives, to include Pinus sylvestris (in regular and dwarf forms), Amelanchier ovalis, Cercis siliquastrum, Stipa gigantea, Euphorbia, herbaceous Salvias and many others.